RedMotion: Motion Prediction via Redundancy Reduction: Method

-(b) Redundancy reduction between embeddings generated from RED tokens (see the projector in Figure \ref{fig:model-arch}).
-This auxiliary training objective, Road Barlow Twins (RBT), is based on Barlow Twins \cite{zbontar2021barlow}, which aims to learn augmentation-invariant features via redundancy reduction.
-For each training sample ($X^A$ in Figure \ref{fig:model-arch}) we generate an augmented view ($X^B$).
+\textbf{(b) Redundancy reduction between global embeddings.} These embeddings are generated from RED tokens (see projector in Figure \ref{fig:model-arch}).
+This self-supervision objective, Road Barlow Twins (RBT), is based on Barlow Twins \citep{zbontar2021barlow}, which aims to learn augmentation-invariant features via redundancy reduction.
+For each training sample ($X^A$ in Figure \ref{fig:model-arch}) we generate an augmented view $X^B$.
 We use uniform distributions to sample random rotation (max. +/- 10°) and shift augmentations (max. +/- 1m).
 Afterwards, the local transformer and parallel decoder within the road environment encoder generate a set of RED tokens per input view.
 Finally, an MLP-based projector generates two embeddings ($Z^A$ and $Z^B$) from the RED tokens.
 For the two embedding vectors, a cross-correlation matrix is created.
 The training objective is to approximate this cross-correlation matrix to the corresponding identity matrix, while reducing the redundancy between individual vector elements.
 By approximating the identity matrix, similar RED token sets are learned for similar road environments.
-The redundancy reduction mechanism prevents that multiple RED tokens to learn similar features of an environment, increasing diversity.
-The mentioned modules of the road environment encoder are shown with more details in Appendix \ref{sec:appendix:a}.
+The redundancy reduction mechanism prevents that multiple RED tokens learn similar features of an environment, increasing expressiveness.
+Accordingly, our proposed self-supervision objective belongs to the similarity learning (i.e., canonical correlation analysis) family \citep{balestriero2023cookbook}.
+The mentioned modules of the road environment encoder are shown with more details in \mbox{Figure \ref{fig:red-encoder}}.